-Method 2: Through A Bootable Flash drive
+Method 2: Through a Bootable Flash Drive.

-Your system model will be written on your system’s body, and the serial number will be printed on a sticker at eh bottom of your laptop or on the bottom right of your CPU’s right panel.
+Your system model will be written on your system’s body, and the serial number will be printed on a sticker at the bottom of your laptop or on the bottom right of your CPU’s right panel.

 - Download Rufus from this link.
 We will use it to make the Flash drive bootable.
 Open the downloaded file.